Clustering under Perturbation Resilience: Introduction

-Our results are achieved by carefully deriving structural properties of perturbation-resilience.
-At a high level, all the algorithms we introduce work by first running appropriate linkage procedures to produce a hierarchical clustering, and then running dynamic programming to retrieve the best k-clustering present in the tree.
-To ensure that (under perturbation resilient instances) the hierarchy output in the first step has a pruning of low cost, we derive new linkage procedures (closure linkage and approximate closure linkage) which are of independent interest.
+Our results are achieved by carefully deriving structural properties of perturbation resilience.
+At a high level, all the algorithms we introduce work by first running appropriate linkage procedures to produce a hierarchical clustering, and then running dynamic programming to retrieve the best $k$-clustering present in the tree.
+To ensure that (under perturbation resilient instances) the hierarchy output in the first step has a pruning of low cost, we derive new linkage procedures (closure linkage and robust average linkage) which are of independent interest.
 While the overall analysis is quite involved, the clustering algorithms we devise are simple and robust.
 This simplicity and robustness allow us to show how our algorithms can be made sublinear-time by returning an implicit clustering from only a small random sample of the input.

 From a learning theory perspective, the resilience parameter, $\alpha$, can also be seen as an analog to a margin for clustering.
 In supervised learning, the margin of a data point is the distance, after scaling, between the data point and the decision boundary of its classifier, and many algorithms have stronger guarantees when the smallest margin over the entire data set is sufficiently large~\cite{SchSmo02,Vapnik:book98}.
 The $\alpha$ parameter, similarly controls the magnitude of the perturbation the data can withstand before being clustered differently, which is, in essence, the data's distance to the decision boundary for the given clustering objective.
 Hence, perturbation resilience is also a natural and interesting assumption to study from a learning theory perspective.